manobi/magereport-cli/readme.md

 * It's half english half portuguese.
 * We must accept the concurrency as a command line argument.
 * This doc  sucks cuz I'm falling a sleep.
+* npm install with -g fail because of Google Puppeteer

 Any contribution would be welcome.